1560 words, ~ 7 mins to read

 Disadvantages

 1. Not designed by default for writing.
-Unlike Scrivener or Bear or Ulysses, there are no built-in presets or features that are specific for writers (like exporting to multiple formats, separate note taking, chapter organization etc.) But personally, I ended up not using those features much and their value diminished.
+Unlike Scrivener, Bear, or Ulysses, there are no built-in presets or features that are specific for writers (like exporting to multiple formats, separate note-taking, chapter organization, etc.).
+But personally, I ended up not using those features much, and their value diminished.

-2. No mobile support — there is no Visual Studio Code for iPad or Android or iOS.
+2. No mobile support — There is no Visual Studio Code for iPad, Android, or iOS.
 You’ll need to find some other Markdown text editor (I use iaWriter on my iPad) that can connect to your Cloud account to edit the files.
-Perhaps this will come some day.
-I’ve heard of VS code in the Cloud, but I prefer to work on files on my computer.
-Having said that, Github allows you to edit the files on the fly directly on the browser, and there’s now even VS code for the web!
-Since the files are simple text files, it’s easy to modify anywhere.
+Perhaps this will come someday.
+I’ve heard of VS Code in the Cloud, but I prefer to work on files on my computer.
+Having said that, GitHub allows you to edit the files on the fly directly in the browser, and there’s now even VS Code for the web!
+Since the files are simple text files, it’s easy to modify them anywhere.

 Coloring and Themes in VS Code for Writing in Markdown